stanwood/handbook/README.md

 ### IV.
 Respect, Friendship and Support

-We are a family and talk friendly, respectfully and helpfully.
+We conduct ourselves friendly, respectfully and helpfully at all times.

-The team is more important than the individual.
+But we are no family.
+Families exist to further relationship. stanwood exists to further our vision and strategy.
+Even though we strive to have the best of relationships, we let individuals go, if the are detrimental the company.

 Unless someone falls on hard times: sickness, personal problems, financial issues.

-In those cases, we support unconditionally.
+In those cases, we support.

+We also believe in second changes and developing people.
+A failure in a project is never grounds for termination.
+Even if somebody currently does not share our vision, strategy or is not embracing our values: We do not let people go lightly.
+Hiring and developing teams and people is a time consuming and cost intensive process.
+But we also want to foster a work environment where people feel save to speak up and fail by trying out new things.

+Instead we review, feedback, mentor and give second chances.
+Even if we decide to let somebody go, we help people we let go to find a new job and cushion the financial impact of a termination.

 We embrace diversity: Nationality, language, religion, gender, sexual orientation, disabilities or mental health.
 We cannot have it colourful enough.